 Daily dog walking services are ideal for anyone who has a long day at school or work or needs to run errands after school or work and want their dog to get out for some fresh air, to stretch their legs and, of course, to relieve themselves during the day.
 I offer a variety of services ranging from potty breaks for puppies and senior dogs, thirty minute walks or sixty minute hikes – all of which can be tailored to your dogs’ needs.
 Your dog can be walked individually or with other dogs – you make the decision.

 When searching for a dog walker or pet sitter some things to consider in your decision would be their experience and love of animals – ask them about themselves and how they came to be a dog walker/pet sitter.
 Ask for references – you would do the same for anyone else you hire.
 Ask about their training and practices – are they trained in pet first aid? how many dogs do they take out together? what do they do if your pet gets injured? do they carry insurance?
 When you hire someone to care for your four-legged family members you should feel good about leaving your pets in their care and confident that your pets will be loved and cared for appropriately.

 I offer dog walking and pet sitting services in Caledon, Caledon Village, Caledon East, Mono Mills, Inglewood, and Cheltenham.
 Prior to booking any services I will meet with you and your pet, free of charge, to discuss your pet’s needs.
 Please call 647-228-0273 or email firstname.lastname@example.org for availability and to set up a meet and greet.

-- 30 minute dog walk (individual or group)
+- 30 minute dog walk in your neighbourhood

-- doggy playgroup *dogs must meet required criteria*
+- 60 minute dog group hikes *dogs must meet required criteria*

 - puppy/senior dog potty breaks